natalieagus/50002/docs/Hardware/a_basics-of-info.md

 Here are the key points from this notes:

-1. **Number Systems**: Digital systems uses binary number system, but we touched on decimal, octal, and hexadecimal number systems for convenient representation, emphasizing their use in encoding data in computers.
+1. **Number Systems**: Digital systems uses **binary** number system, but we touched on decimal, octal, and hexadecimal number systems for convenient representation, emphasizing their use in encoding data in computers.
-2. **2's Complement**: Explains how signed integers are represented using 2's complement, enabling the representation of negative numbers in binary form.
+2. **2's Complement**: Signed integers are represented using 2's complement (flip the bits and add bye 1), thus enabling the representation of negative numbers in binary form.
-3. **Encoding Methods**: Describes various encoding methods, including fixed and variable length encodings, and character encodings like ASCII and Unicode.
+3. **Basic Logic Gates**: Get familiar with **basic** logic operations like XOR, AND, OR, and INV.
+These basic logic gates are the basic building blocks for a more complex combinational circuit.
+4. **Encoding Methods**: There exist **fixed** encoding and variable encoding methods, but we only touched on the former.
+Fixed encoding refers to a method of representing information, such as text, data, or signals, where a predefined, unchanging scheme is used to encode and decode the information (like ASCII and Unicode).
 This is useful so that we can consistently represent data across different systems.
-4. **Information Theory**: Details how information can be quantified based on the probability of events, using logarithmic measures.
+5. **Information Theory**: Details how information can be quantified based on the probability of events, using logarithmic measures.
+The amount of information held by an **event** is **inversely proportional to** the probability $$p$$ of that event happening,

 ## Next Steps